Chapter 1

 cpdf -args <filename>

 Some operating systems have a limit on the length of a command line.
 To circumvent this, or simply for reasons of flexibility, a control file may be specified from which arguments are drawn.
-This file does not support the full syntax of the command line.
-Commands are separated by whitespace, quotation marks may be used if an argument contains a space, and the sequence \" may be used to introduce a genuine quotation mark in such an argument.

 1.16 String Arguments

 Command lines are handled differently on each operating system.
 Some characters are reserved with special meanings, even when they occur inside quoted string arguments.
-To avoid this problem, cpdf performs processing on string arguments as they are read.
+To avoid this problem, Cpdf performs processing on string arguments as they are read.

 A backslash is used to indicate that a character which would otherwise be treated specially by the command line interpreter is to be treated literally.
 For example, Unix-like systems attribute a special meaning to the exclamation mark, so the command line